WhitelistVideo

 The Bottom Line

-1. Use OS-level enforcement that blocks incognito mode and alternative browsers
+1. Use OS-level locks that prevent incognito mode and new app installs.

 Frequently Asked Questions